This Soup Dumpling is 100 Dumplings in One

 Est. 2014 | East Colfax

 A small eatery putting out big flavors

-Though Chef Alex Siedel’s Fruition is a perennial Mile High favorite, it’s his addition to the redesigned Union Station that's become a hotspot thanks to creative dishes elevated with fresh ingredients served in a bustling atmosphere.
+Though chef Alex Seidel's Fruition is a perennial Mile High favorite, it’s his addition to the redesigned Union Station that's become a hotspot thanks to creative dishes elevated with fresh ingredients served in a bustling atmosphere.
 Nothing here is ever boring -- even trendy ingredients like shisito peppers get a memorable boost from sesame caramel and crispy pig’s ears.
 As Mercantile's name denotes, you can do more than just dine here.
-Be sure to browse their selection of charcuterie, preserved goods and more, or pick up a coffee and sandwich to go from the counter.
+Be sure to browse their selection of charcuterie, preserved goods and more, or pick up a coffee and a sandwich to-go from the counter.

 Chinese that pushes the spicy, salty limits

 If you still think Chinese in Denver means too sweet beef and broccoli and chow mein, you’ve been missing out.
 Owner Tommy Lee has been serving up ramen to the droves of customers that show up every night at his other hit, Uncle, for years.
 Now it’s Hop Alley, with a hip-hop soundtrack and high energy atmosphere matched only by the bold flavors that’s earning a whole lot of loyal followers.
 And once you taste the fried chicken with mouth-numbing (in a good way) Sichuan pepper and bone marrow fried rice, you’re sure to be among them.